mricon/b4/docs/maintainer/am-shazam.rst

-The two commands are very similar -- the main distinction is that ``b4 am`` will prepare the patch series for application to the git tree, but will not modify your git tree in any way.
+The two commands are very similar -- the main distinction is that ``b4 am`` will prepare the patch series for application to the git tree, but will not make any modifications to your current branch.

-The ``b4 shazam`` command will do the same as ``b4 am`` *and* will apply the patch series to the git tree (if it is possible to do so cleanly).
+The ``b4 shazam`` command will do the same as ``b4 am`` *and* will apply the patch series to the current branch (if it is possible to do so cleanly).

 Common flags
 ------------